keigoi/ocaml-mpst/instructions.md

 where you have to replace the_name_of_the_protocol with the name of the file that you are modifying.

 Note that this folder contains only the protocols.
-The easiest way to explore the channle vectors inferred by running the global combinators is to open VSCode, choose some of the files from the protocol folder, and hover over the type of the global combinator.
+The easiest way to explore the channel vectors inferred by running the global combinators is to open VSCode, choose some of the files from the protocol folder, and hover over the type of the global combinator.

 (TODO: Maybe put a picture here?)